 How to check if GTM is tracking

-Use browser Extension
+Method 1: Use browser extension

 - Install Extension: